when the final tekiah sounds

 knew was possible.

-we will finally break the insatiable
+yes finally we’ll break that insatiable

 unquenchable appetites threatening